JonathanWade24/hematrack-showcase/obsidian_docs/01 – Setup & Deployment/01_SETUP_AND_DEPLOYMENT.md

 ## 2. Docker Setup

-The project uses Docker for containerization.
+The project uses Docker for containerization, primarily to package the Next.js application for deployment.
 Key files:
 - `Dockerfile`: Defines the image for the Next.js application.
 Found at the root.
 - `.dockerignore`: Specifies files to exclude from the Docker build context.
 Found at the root.
-- `docker-compose.yml` (if used for local development with services like Postgres): [TODO: Check if docker-compose.yml exists and document its services]
+- `docker-compose.yml`: Not typically used for local development in this project, as Docker is focused on packaging the standalone Next.js application.

 ### 2.1.
 Understanding the `Dockerfile`
 I will read the `Dockerfile` to provide a summary here.